Weakly Chained Spaces: Introduction

-On the other hand, suppose that $X$ is a path connected space with a Fischer-Zastrow simply connected cover.
-If one takes the fine uniformity on $\widetilde{X_{FZ}}$, then Corollary \ref{universal} implies that the uniform space $\widetilde{X_{FZ}}$ is universal in the sense of the present paper.
-According to the lifting property of $\widetilde{X}$ described above, there is a unique base-point preserving uniformly continuous lift $\tau :\widetilde{X_{FZ}}\rightarrow\widetilde{X}$, which maps onto the path component of the basepoint of $\widetilde{X}$, and which commutes with the two generalized universal covering maps.
-But the lifting properties of the Fischer-Zastrow map produce an inverse function to $\tau$.
-We obtain the following version of their main theorem with a completely different proof.
+Conversely, suppose that $X$ is a metrizable, path connected topological space with a Fischer-Zastrow simply connected cover.
+Then according to the Topological Lifting property, there is a unique base-point preserving uniformly continuous lift $\tau:\widetilde{X_{FZ}}\rightarrow\widetilde{X^{LP} }$, which maps into the path component of the basepoint of $\widetilde{X^{LP} }$, and which commutes with the two generalized universal covering maps.
+But Topological Lifting property of the Fischer-Zastrow map produces an inverse function to $\tau$.
+We obtain the following version of their theorem, with the only remaining question being the relationship between $\kappa$ and $\lambda$ in the non-compact case (which we will leave for a shape theorist to work out).

-\begin{theorem} Let $X$ be a path connected metrizable space.
-If the map $\lambda:\pi _{1}(X)\rightarrow\pi_{U}(X)$ is injective (e.g. if $X$ is compact and shape injective) then the Fischer-Zastrow simply connected covering map of $X $ exists and is naturally identified with the restriction of the UU-cover of $X$ to its path component. \end{theorem}
+\begin{theorem} Let $X$ be a path connected metrizable topological space.
+If the map $\lambda:\pi_{1}(X)\rightarrow\pi_{U}(X)$ is injective (e.g. if $X$ is compact and shape injective) then the Fischer-Zastrow simply connected covering map of $X$ exists and is naturally identified with the restriction of the UU-cover of $X^{LP}$ to the path component of the identity. \end{theorem}

-From Theorem 79 in \cite{BPUU} we also know that with the above assumptions, $\widetilde{X}$ is path connected if and only if the map $\lambda$ (equivalently $\kappa$ in the compact metrizable case) is surjective.
-In that case, the Fischer-Zastrow simply connected cover must be the UU-cover.
+From Theorem 79 in \cite{BPUU} we know that $\widetilde{X^{LP}}$ is path connected if and only if the map $\lambda$ is surjective.
+In other words, if $\lambda$ is an isomorphism then the Fischer-Zastrow simply connected cover must be the UU-cover of $X^{LP}$.
 If $\lambda$ is not surjective, then in choosing between these two generalized universal covers, one must decide whether path connectedness or the regular structure and completeness of the UU-cover is more appropriate for the given problem.
-The Hawaiian Earring $H$ is an example of a Peano continuum such that the map $\lambda$ (equivalently $\kappa$) is not surjective (this is known to topologists for $\kappa$, but specific calculations involving $\lambda$ for $H$ and other Peano continuua are given in Section 7 of \cite{BPUU}).
+The Hawaiian Earring $H$ is an example of a Peano continuum such that the map $\lambda$ is not surjective (this is known to topologists for the map $\kappa$, but specific calculations involving $\lambda$ for $H$ and other Peano continuua are given in Section 7 of \cite{BPUU}).
 In general if $X$ is any Peano continuum then by uniqueness, the UU-cover can be obtained by taking the completion as a uniform space (\cite{I}) of the fine uniformity on the Fischer-Zastrow simply connected cover, because the path component of $\widetilde{X}$ is dense (\cite{BPUU}, Proposition 82).